molecula/documentation/data-ingestion/saas/streaming/tutorials/_posts/2022-03-31-csv-tutorial.md

 ```

 ## Full Code Sample
-Save the below to a file name of your choice, fill in all variables under "ENTER ALL VARIABLES HERE", and execute the ```python3 <your name>.py``` command.
+Save the code snippet below to a file name of your choice, fill in all variables under "ENTER ALL VARIABLES HERE", and execute the ```python3 <your name>.py``` command.

 ```python
 # Copyright 2022 Molecula Corp.